mocktools/go-smtp-mock/README.md

   ShutdownTimeout:               5,

-  // Customizing SMTP command handlers behaviour
+  // Customizing SMTP command handlers behavior
   // ---------------------------------------------------------------------
   // Ability to configure fail fast scenario.
 It means that server will
   // close client session for case when command was inconsistent or failed.